jvhoof/ngf-azure-templates/Quickstart-CGF-VNET-Peering/README.md

-# Barracuda CloudGen Firewall 8.0 for Azure - High Availability Cluster witg VNET Peering
+# Barracuda CloudGen Firewall 8.0 for Azure - High Availability Cluster with VNET Peering

 **Note** This ARM Template uses version 8.0 of the CGF.
 Barracuda CloudGen Firewall version 8.0 is a cloud-only version.
 It is currently not available for on-premises deployments and can only be deployed in Microsoft Azure, Amazon Web Services, or Google Cloud Platform public clouds.